"Faster, better, cheaper" approach: Assessment and legacy

+Influence on other agencies

 Though ESA never adopted NASA's FBC, the agency was also looking into low-cost missions in the early 2000s.
 The first European planetary mission, the Mars Express orbiter and the Beagle 2 lander, cost only $60 million, and had a "streamlined design and thrift [which] echoes a previous NASA mantra: 'faster, better, cheaper'".
 ESA described it as "the first example of ESA's new style of developing scientific missions: faster, smarter and more cost-effective, but without compromising reliability and quality".
 ESA stated that "there was immense pressure on ESA from its Members States to demonstrate similar principles" to FBC.
 ESA science director David Southwood adapted the FBC as "faster, smarter, cheaper".
 The orbiter mission succeeded, but the lander failed.

 European smallsats PROBA were designed according to the FBC principles; the first satellite, PROBA-1, was launched in 2001.

+In 1997, ESA proposed to "radically restructure" the Horizon 2000 program "to make missions faster and cheaper".